Wanganui and Rangitikei

-Wanganui and Rangitikei is a former parliamentary electorate that existed from 1853 to 1860.
-It was represented by two Members of Parliament.
+Wanganui and Rangitikei was a parliamentary electorate that existed from 1853 to 1860, represented by two Members of Parliament.

 Population centres

 The New Zealand Constitution Act 1852, passed by the British government, allowed New Zealand to establish a representative government.
 The initial 24 New Zealand electorates were defined by Governor George Grey in March 1853.
 Wanganui and Rangitikei was one of the initial single-member electorates.
 The electorate comprised two areas fronting onto the South Taranaki Bight: the area around the town of Wanganui, and a larger area further east stretching further inland along the Rangitikei River.